metasauce/beets-aisauce/README.md

 ### As a Pre-Import Correction Step

-If you want to use AI to cleanup your metadata before retrieving candidates from other sources, set the `as_metadata_source` option to `false`:
+If you want to use AI to cleanup your metadata before retrieving candidates from other sources, set the `mode` option to `metadata_cleanup`:

 ```yaml
 aisauce: